-Our business may not generate cash flow from operations in the future sufficient to satisfy our obligations under the Notes or our other permitted indebtedness and, in particular, we expect that we will need to engage in additional financings to fund our operations in the near term, the terms of which may be onerous or highly dilutive.
-If we are unable to generate such cash flow and obtain such additional financing, we may be required to adopt one or more alternatives, such as reducing or delaying investments or capital expenditures, selling assets, or refinancing or restructuring our indebtedness on terms that may be unfavorable.
+Our business is not currently generating cash flow from operations sufficient to satisfy our obligations under the Notes or our other permitted indebtedness and, in particular, we need to engage in additional financings to fund our operations in the near term, the terms of which may be onerous or highly dilutive.
+If we are unable to generate such cash flow and obtain such additional financing, we may be required to adopt one or more alternatives, such as further reductions in headcount, selling assets, or refinancing or restructuring our indebtedness on terms that may be unfavorable, and possibly liquidation or wind down of our Company.
 We may not prepay the Notes without the consent of the holders, and our ability to refinance the Notes or our other permitted indebtedness will also depend on the capital markets and our financial condition at such time.
 We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on the Notes or our other indebtedness.